 If you can’t beat the IHT bill, you can insure against it.
-Taking a life insurance policy9 is one of the best inheritance tax exemptions tactics you can consider.
+Taking a life insurance policy is one of the best inheritance tax exemption tactics you can consider.
 As long as you write the policy into trust, the payout won’t form part of your property.

 HMRC typically treats insurance premiums as a lifetime gift if you pay them yourself.
 However, these can usually be covered by one of the tax-free exclusions – either the yearly £3,000 exemption or the ‘gifts out of ordinary income’ exemption.

 A deed of variation enables your beneficiaries to make changes to your Will after you die.
 So, the heir can reduce their share of the inheritance and offer someone who didn’t get a percentage of the estate.

 One can set up a deed of variation within two years after death, but all the affected heirs under the Will have to agree to the variation – which can be challenging when there are several heirs.

 As a general rule, it’s always advised that you review your Will sporadically so that your affairs are tax-efficient.
 It’ll reduce the Probate Process to bare bones for your executor and lower any chances of your family squabbling.